Day 1 UK - Entebbe

 This morning we have an early morning game drive.
 The reserve is teeming with over 100 species of mammals, including a plethora of primates.
 Look out for chimps, black-and-white colobus monkeys, olive baboons and red-tailed monkeys, among others.

 For the afternoon we enjoy a different perspective and board a boat on the Kazinga Channel for a chance to see one of the world's largest populations of hippos.
 It's quite a sight!

 Day 9 Game Drive in Ishasha – Bwindi National ParkContinue on to your fourth Ugandan National Park.

 The route takes you through Ishasha to spot tree-climbing lions.
 Yes, you read that right – lions that climb trees.
 They're utterly unique to this part of the world.
 Later, we'll arrive at Bwindi National Park, famed for its densely packed and aptly named Impenetrable Forest.
 The lush, forested park provides the perfect refuge for mountain gorillas as well as elephants, chimps, antelopes and more than 23 species of bird.
 Meals included: B,L,D

 Day 10 Gorilla Tracking- Lake Bunyonyi

 Rise early and prepare yourself for the highlight of your holiday – gorilla tracking.
-This memorable excursion is one of the most exciting wildlife experiences on the planet, and it can take up to six hours to spot the majestic giants.
+This memorable excursion is one of the most exciting wildlife experiences on the planet, and the trekking can take up to six hours, to spot the majestic giants.
 You'll be led by an expert ranger who'll educate you on the gorillas and the forest's unique flora and fauna.